natgo/wt-wiki-scraper/wikitext-transpiled/ground/S.35.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-Your best option is to play in a supportive role, stay behind a well armoured vehicle and land shots on the enemy from a medium distance.
+Your best option is to play in a supportive role, staying behind a well armoured vehicle and landing shots on the enemy from a medium distance.
 Do not try to rush in ahead of the team or go solo, as 7/10 times you will be destroyed by a counter-flanking player.
 The S.35 is able to hold its ground if you create a corridor for people to come at you.
 If you are able to flank without being seen, just remember to check behind you every now and then.

-All light tanks are to be feared as they can out-manoeuvre this cumbersome tank quite easily and most enemies with a bit of luck will eventually hit one of this tank's weak spots, the only thing to fear is facing a good bit of armour.
-With its low post-penetration damage, tank with many crew members are also hard to take down.
+All light tanks are to be feared as they can out-manoeuvre this cumbersome tank quite easily and most enemies with a bit of luck will eventually hit one of this tank's weak spots.
+Another challenge for this tank is facing a good bit of armour at ranges, where the SA35's penetration drops off.
+With its low post-penetration damage some tanks with many crew members (like the T-28) are also hard to take down.

 In a defensive role, it can be played in a hull down position on a hill.
 This lets you take full advantage of the gun's -18° of gun depression and means that only exceptionally well-placed shots will be able to harm you.